AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 This script merges the callers' TMB and VAF files into total files with a column `caller` to designate their origin.
+This script output 4 files:

+- `all_callers_vaf.rds` - contains all the VAF file information for all callers.
+- `all_callers_tmb.rds` - contains all the TMB file information for all callers.
+- `mutation_id_list.rds` - a full list of the mutations that can be used for an UpSetR graph
+- `callers_per_mutation.rds` - contains a breakdown for each mutation of what callers called it.
+Will be used to identify the consensus mutations.

 **Option descriptions**
 ```